Vardoge/synq-getting-started/issue_tracker/schedule.md

 ### Developer Rotational Role (DRR)

-Each week, the developer on `DevOps` Rotation is responsible for
+Each week, a developer is picked as the DRR and is responsible for :

 * Tagging and writing the release notes on Monday and deploying the code on Tuesday
 * Deal with any deploy issues during or after the release.
 Fix issues that might come out of that
 * Working with Customer Success on addressing any `Outage` specific epics
-* Building pipeline, provisioning automation work that may be needed
+* Build pipeline, provisioning automation work that may be needed
-* The chance for the developer to improve on various issues and problems he or she has seen as a developer, this could include things like fixing up docker-compose, improving the docker deploys, improving code coverage, adding more Runscope/GhostInspector tests.
+* The chance for developers to improve on various issues and problems he or she has seen as a developer, this could include things like fixing up docker-compose, improving the docker deploys, improving code coverage, adding more Runscope/GhostInspector tests, make circleci run faster etc.

 Schedule listed [here](https://docs.google.com/spreadsheets/d/12d391UI6M_XgzUhdzK1K4F-ESwMZb2LfN3-FWBIA0lI/edit#gid=0)